JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: My last day doing university works (finally!).
 I readed few topics about Ruby just to stay connect and do not lose touch.

 `Thoughts`: Looking forward to spending the day studying ruby.

+### Day 26 July 17, 2021

+`Today's Progress`: I readed a very begging introduction about MVC framework in Rails.

+`Thoughts`: Fly me to the moon, let me play among the stars.